An efficient tensor regression for high-dimensional data

-Tensor regression model at \eqref{regmodel} is applied with coefficient tensor $\cm{A}\in\mathbb{R}^{3\times 6\times 64\times10\times5}$, and it has $57600$ parameters in total.
+Tensor regression model at \eqref{regmodel} is applied with the coefficient tensor $\cm{A}\in\mathbb{R}^{3\times 6\times 64\times10\times5}$, and it has $57600$ parameters in total.
 To conduct a feasible estimation, we have to restrict $\cm{A}$ onto a low-dimensional space, and four dimension reduction techniques are considered.
-They include TT, CP and Tucker decomposition, and the fourth one is an early stopping (ES) technique in the area of machine learning \citep{Goodfellow2016}.
-Specifically, we use the gradient descent method only to update $\cm{A}^{(k)}$ in Algorithm \ref{alg:pgd}, while the total number of iterations are restricted to be the same as that of tensor train regression.
-For the sake of comparison, observations are split into two sets: the first 1500 ones for training and the last 589 for testing.
-We first fit TT regression to the training set, and the selected TT ranks are $R_{\mathrm{Joint}}=(2, 1, 3, 3)$ with $\bar{r}=5$.
+They include TT, CP and Tucker decomposition, and the fourth one is an early stopping (ES) technique in the area of machine learning \citep{Goodfellow2016}, where we use the gradient descent method to update $\cm{A}^{(k)}$, and the total number of iterations are restricted to be the same as that of tensor train regression.
+We first fit the TT regression to the whole dataset, and the selected TT ranks are $R_{\mathrm{Joint}}=(2, 1, 4, 1)$ with $\bar{r}=5$.
 For CP decomposition at \eqref{CP-format}, the OLS estimation is considered as in \cite{lock2018tensor}, while the ridge regularization is removed.
-Moreover, the BIC at \eqref{eq:IC} is adapted for rank selection with $d(r)=r(\sum_{i=1}^3p_i+\sum_{i=1}^2q_i)$, $\phi=0.5$ and the upper bound of ranks $\bar{r}=5$, and the selected rank is $\widehat{r}=2$.
+Moreover, the BIC at \eqref{eq:IC} is adapted for rank selection with $d(r)=r(\sum_{i=1}^3p_i+\sum_{i=1}^2q_i)$, $\phi=0.3$ and the upper bound of ranks $\bar{r}=15$; and the selected rank is $\widehat{r}=4$.
 For Tucker decomposition at \eqref{Tucker-format}, the OLS estimation is employed again, and the selected Tucker ranks are $\widehat{R}=(2,2,1,2,2)$ by the 95\% cumulative percentage of total variation \citep{Han2020}.